Demi-urge/menace_sandbox/docs/sandbox_runner.md

    removed.
 - Docker must be available for container cleanup to succeed and containers started outside the sandbox will not be touched.
-- On platforms that lock open files (e.g. Windows) stale overlay directories may remain until the system releases them.
+ - On platforms that lock open files (e.g. Windows) overlay directories are retried for deletion in a helper subprocess using exponential backoff.
+Paths that still fail to delete are recorded for the next purge.

 ## Troubleshooting